-- 24. (Conditional) If the medication ordered may be contraindicated because of allergies, drug interactions, or duplicate orders, CPRS will display the Order Check window.
+25. (Conditional) If the medication ordered may be contraindicated because of allergies, drug interactions, or duplicate orders, CPRS will display the Order Check window.
 Carefully review all order checks and decide if the medication should be ordered.
-Do one of the following: - To proceed, select Accept Order. - To stop the ordering process and return to the dialog, Cancel Order. - 25.
-Enter another medication order
+Do one of the following:

+To proceed, select Accept Order.

+To stop the ordering process and return to the dialog, Cancel Order.

+26. Enter another medication order

-26. When you select Quit, if the patient is in inpatient, CPRS changes the patient's location back to where the patient was before changing to the clinic.
+27. When you select Quit, if the patient is in inpatient, CPRS changes the patient's location back to where the patient was before changing to the clinic.

-Note: You must sign the order before CPRS sends it to the Pharmacy package.
+You must sign the order before CPRS sends it to the Pharmacy package.
 You can either sign the order now or wait until later.
+When using Give additional dose now, it is recommended that you sign the order immediately to send the order to the inpatient pharmacy.
+You only need to sign once for both orders created when Give additional dose now is selected.